yamilbknsu/junaeb-visualization/README.md

 ## The project
-This visualization was built to analyse different strategies for delivering food that is usually supplied by school to students that rely on them to eat everyday.
+This visualization was built to analyse different strategies for delivering food that is usually supplied by school to students that rely on them to eat everyday. <br>
 So during an emergency such as the COVID-19 pandemic, we are pushed to find better ways of delivering this service contrained by the situation.
-In this case, this means have as little contact between citizens as possible, so the disease doesn't continue spreading.
+In this case, this means have as little contact between citizens as possible, so the disease doesn't continue spreading.<br>
-For this reason, we have built an optimization process that computes optimal routes applying different strategies to the network graph of two of the biggest cities of southern Chile, Concepción and Chillán.
+For this reason, we have built an optimization process that computes optimal routes applying different strategies to the network graph of two of the biggest cities of southern Chile, Concepción and Chillán.<br>
 The results are then animated on this platform so we can visualize the results and act accordingly.

 ### Estrategies